apptainer/singularity-admindocs/configfiles.rst

 Only the containers running from and signed with above-mentioned path and keys will be authorized to run.

+Three possible list modes you can choose from:

+**Whitestrict**: The SIF must be signed by *ALL* of the keys mentioned.

+**Whitelist**: As long as the SIF is signed by one or more of the keys, the container is allowed to run.

+**Blacklist**: Only the containers whose keys are not mentioned in the group are allowed to run.

 --------------
 nvliblist.conf
 --------------

-When a container includes a GPU enabled application and libraries, Singularity (with the --nv option) can properly inject he required Nvidia GPU driver libraries into the container, to match he host's kernel, i.e., Singularity can figure out the compatible versions required by some processes running inside the container.
-This config file is the place where searches for NVIDIA libraries in your host system.
+When a container includes a GPU enabled application and libraries, Singularity (with the ``--nv`` option) can properly inject the required Nvidia GPU driver libraries into the container, to match the host's kernel, i.e., Singularity can figure out the compatible versions required by some processes running inside the container.
+This config file is the place where it searches for NVIDIA libraries in your host system.

 Examples
 --------